 Making a claim for PIP involves:

-- completing a PIP1 Personal Independence Payment claim form, initially by phone
+- completing a PIP1 Personal Independence Payment claim form, normally by phone

 - completing a PIP2 How your disability affects you form

 - possibly having a face-to-face assessment with a health professional.

 Your initial claim for PIP will usually be made by telephone to:

 Textphone: 0800 917 7777

 If you are not able to use a phone you can write for a claim form to

 Post Handling Site B

 You will need to fill in a form which will ask you about problems you have with activities like cooking, bathing, dressing and undressing, moving around and all the other activities for which you can score points in the PIP test.